 - Blue: items you would like to take if you have room.

 - Yellow: keepsakes you want to give to loved ones (be sure to write their name on the sticky note)

 Next, go through your home with the sticky notes and use them to identify what you plan to do with that particular object.
 Group small items together in one box or on a separate table, so you don’t have to keep track of a thousand sticky notes on each book or crystal figurine.

 If possible, get a floor plan of your new apartment home so you can play with different furniture layouts.
-Again, this will help you visualize what items will fit.
+This will help you visualize what items will fit.

 Let it marinate

 Once you've sorted your items with sticky notes and identified furniture layout with a floor plan of your new place, let the visuals sink in.
 Moving and downsizing can be emotional, so be patient with yourself!
 Taking this time will give you a chance to get used to what you will be keeping, donating, etc.

 And something I tell everyone: do not worry how old or 'unfashionable' the items are; if you love them, keep them.